Summer Vegetable Salad

 - Black beans, I used about half a can, drained and rinsed

-- Balsamic vinaigrette (see link to my recipe below)
+- Balsamic vinaigrette (see link to my recipe below) or any favorite dressing

 - Place spinach in a large serving bowl.

-- Arrange toppings over spinach.
+- Arrange toppings over the spinach.

 - Whisk Balsamic Vinaigrette and drizzle over salad before serving.
 Toss and serve.